How to estimate drywall costs: Drywall estimating template

 Our team discovered through using this product that most rolls of drywall tape or joint tape contain 500 feet, but you will most likely need more than that for a substantial drywall project.

-For this project, you need at least 1,600 feet of tape.
-If your rolls are 500 feet long each, you’ve determined that you need to add the cost of 4 rolls to your estimate.
+For this project, you need at least 1000 feet of tape.
+If your rolls are 500 feet long each, you’ve determined that you need to add the cost of two rolls to your estimate.

-Based on our firsthand experience, to account for potential waste, it is best to add the cost of an extra roll of drywall tape.
+Based on our firsthand experience, it is best to add the cost of an extra roll for a total of 3 rolls of drywall tape.

-Pro-tip: Use formulas like the above to determine how much to charge for drywall mud and tape.
+Pro-tip: Use formulas like the above when figuring out how much to charge for drywall mud and tape.

 Cost per square foot for mud and tape drywall jobs